This post may contain affiliate links.

-If you are looking for the Best Blueberry Muffins you have come to the right place!
-With a luscious cream cheese filling, this is by far a delicious breakfast or brunch recipe!
+If you are looking for the best blueberry muffins, you have come to the right place!
+With a luscious cream cheese filling, these Blueberry Cream Cheese Muffins are by far a delicious breakfast or brunch recipe.

-When you think of the Best Blueberry Muffins, you might not often think of cream cheese, but the addition of this important ingredient elevates these blueberry muffins to the next level.
+When you think of the best blueberry muffins, you might not often think of cream cheese, but the addition of this important ingredient elevates these Blueberry Cream Cheese Muffins to the next level.

 Trust me when I say that when you try this recipe, there will be no turning back.
 It will become one of those recipes that you will keep on making over and over again.